Lohri: Celebrations

 The festival is celebrated by lighting bonfires, eating festive food, dancing and collecting gifts.
 In houses that have recently had a marriage or childbirth, Lohri celebrations will reach a higher pitch of excitement.
 Most North Indians usually have private Lohri celebrations, in their houses.
 Lohri rituals are performed, with the accompaniment of special Lohri songs.

 Singing and dancing form an intrinsic part of the celebrations.
-People wear their brightest clothes and come to dance the bhangra and gidda to the beat of the dhol.
+In Punjab, people wear their brightest clothes and come to dance the bhangra and giddha to the beat of the dhol.
 Punjabi songs are sung, and everybody rejoices.
-Sarson da saag and makki di roti is usually served as the main course at a Lohri dinner.
-Lohri is a great occasion that holds great importance for farmers.
+Sarson da saag with makki di roti is usually served as the main course at a Lohri dinner.
+Lohri holds great importance for farmers.
 However, people residing in urban areas also celebrate Lohri, as this festival provides the opportunity to interact with family and friends.

 Bonfire and festive foods

 Lohri is celebrated with a bonfire.
-The lighting of bonfire during this winter festival is an ancient tradition.
+The lighting of bonfires during this winter festival is an ancient tradition.
 Ancient people lit the bonfire to reignite the return of longer days.
-This is a very ancient tradition.

-In Punjab the harvest festival Lohri is marked by eating sheaves of roasted corn from the new harvest.
+In Punjab, Lohri is marked by eating sheaves of roasted corn from the new harvest.
 The January sugarcane harvest is celebrated in the Lohri festival.
-Sugarcane products such as gurh and gachak are central to Lohri celebrations, as are nuts which are harvested in January.
+Sugarcane products such as jaggery and gajak are central to Lohri celebrations, as are nuts which are harvested in January.
 The other important food item of Lohri is radish which can be harvested between October and January.
 Mustard greens are cultivated mainly in the winter months because the crop is suitable to the agro-climatic conditions.
-Accordingly, mustard greens are also a winter produce.
-It is traditional to eat Gajak, Sarson da saag with Makki di roti, radish, ground nuts and jaggery.
+Accordingly, mustard greens are also winter produce.
+It is traditional to eat gajak, sarson da saag with makki di roti, radishes, ground nuts and jaggery.
 It is also traditional to eat til rice, which is made by mixing jaggery, sesame seeds and puffed rice.
 In some places, this dish, more like a snack, is named tilcholi.

-Chajja dance and Hiran dance
+Chajja and Hiran dance

-Lohri in Jammu is special because of various additional traditions associated with it like Chajja-making and dancing, Hiran dance, preparing Lohri garlands.
-Young children prepare a replica of peacock which is known as Chajja.
-They carry this Chajja and then go from one house to other house celebrating Lohri.
-In and around Jammu, special Hiran dance is performed.
+Lohri in Jammu is special because of various additional traditions associated with it like Chajja-making and dancing, Hiran dance, and preparing Lohri garlands.
+Young children prepare a replica of a peacock which is known as Chajja.
+They carry this Chajja and go from one house to other house celebrating Lohri.
+In and around Jammu, the special Hiran dance is performed.
 Selected houses which have auspicious ceremonies prepare eatables.
 Children wear special garlands made of groundnuts, dry fruits and candies on Lohri day.